pau1a/Transcrypt/BIG.md

 ## 11.4 Icon and Illustration Library
 ### 11.4.1 Delivery Format

+All icons are delivered as optimised SVG files through the Transcrypt icon library.
+Consumers must not pull directly from upstream Feather packages.
+Only the curated, Transcrypt-governed set may be used in product, marketing, or documentation.

+The library includes:
+- Core UI icons (navigation, actions, status)
+- Compliance and security metaphors (evidence, controls, reports, shields)
+- A small set of supporting symbols required by the Essentials App

 ### 11.4.2 File Organisation

+Icons are organised by functional group, not by their original Feather naming:

+- `core/` – generic UI actions (add, edit, delete, search, filter)
+- `navigation/` – menu, back, forward, external link
+- `status/` – info, warning, error, success
+- `compliance/` – shield, checklist, evidence, report
+- `system/` – settings, user, tenant, integration

+Feather remains an upstream source only.
+The Transcrypt icon library is the single source of truth for all shipped icon assets.

+### 11.4.3 Core Icon Set (Initial Release)

+The Core Icon Set defines the minimum viable group of icons required for the Transcrypt Essentials App, website, and documentation.
+These icons are based on curated and geometry-corrected Feather Icons and represent the canonical assets for v1 of the identity system.

+Each icon listed below exists in the `/assets/icons/` directory and follows the naming, geometry, and versioning rules defined in §6.5.

+#### Navigation & Interface
+- `icon-menu-default-v1.0.svg`
+- `icon-arrow-left-default-v1.0.svg`
+- `icon-arrow-right-default-v1.0.svg`
+- `icon-external-link-default-v1.0.svg`

+#### Actions
+- `icon-add-default-v1.0.svg`
+- `icon-edit-default-v1.0.svg`
+- `icon-delete-default-v1.0.svg`
+- `icon-upload-default-v1.0.svg`
+- `icon-download-default-v1.0.svg`

+#### Status & Feedback
+- `icon-info-default-v1.0.svg`
+- `icon-warning-default-v1.0.svg`
+- `icon-error-default-v1.0.svg`
+- `icon-success-default-v1.0.svg`

+#### Compliance & Security
+- `icon-shield-default-v1.0.svg`
+- `icon-checklist-default-v1.0.svg`
+- `icon-file-default-v1.0.svg`
+- `icon-evidence-default-v1.0.svg`
+- `icon-report-default-v1.0.svg`

+This set forms the baseline.
+New icons may only be added through the governance workflow defined in §6.5.

+---

 # 12. Legal, Localisation, and Brand Protection
 ## 12.1 Trademark and Copyright Usage